bernard-dandrea/jeedom-EcoNetatmo/README.md

 # jeedom-EcoNetatmo
-Plugin Jeedom permettant de récupérer les consommations des ecompteurs Legrand de la serie Drivia with Netatmo référence 41203x
+Jeedom Plugin to collect consumption data coming from Legrand ecoccompteur of Drivia with Netatmo series (reference 41203x).